inkstitch/inkstitch/collections/_fonts/en/colorful.md

 up to {{ font.max_scale | times: 100 | floor }}% ({{ font.size | times: font.max_scale }} mm).

 ## Too much work ?

 Each letter has its own tartan, therefore embroidering it as is, is not for the faint of heart !
 Quite a few threads changes are required.
 However for a less work intense (but also less colorful) variation with only one tartan shared by all leters (or only a few tartans, each shared by several letters) see [this](https://inkstitch.org//fr/tutorials/make_tartan_font_easier/)

 ## In real life

 {% include folder-galleries path="fonts/colorful/" %}

+## License

 [Download Font License](https://github.com/inkstitch/inkstitch/tree/main/fonts/colorful/LICENSE)